Temporal Workflow Engineering

 |---|---|

-| Agent workflows need guaranteed completion across restarts, deploys, and failures | Temporal workflows with durable execution and automatic retry |
+| Agent workflows need durable recovery across restarts, deploys, and failures | Temporal workflows with durable execution and explicit retry behavior |

 | HITL approval steps span hours or days, not seconds | Temporal signals and queries for human interaction patterns |